Skip to main content

 • You can sell, but only if you want to.

-• You can stay independent, because you're profitable.
+• You can stay independent, because you are profitable.

-If you don't execute, none of those paths exist.
-You can raise all the capital in the world, but you'll still be standing on sand.
+If you do not execute, none of those paths exist.
+You can raise all the capital in the world, but you will still be standing on sand.

 Dario Amodei, CEO of Anthropic, described a useful heuristic for execution leverage in the AI era: "Even if you're only doing 5% of the task, that 5% gets super-amplified — you become 20x more productive."
 The founders who execute best are not the ones doing everything manually.
 They are the ones who identify the 5% that matters, ship it relentlessly, and let AI agents handle the rest.
 That is how execution compounds in 2026.